 When heating sour cream in the microwave, you want to avoid having it curdle or separate and to avoid chemicals leaching into your food.

 First, you must never heat sour cream in its original container.

 When you heat plastics in the microwave, especially if they are not listed as, “microwave safe, “ the plastic may release chemicals into your sour cream when heated.

 Instead, you should always use a microwave-safe dish such as a glass baking dish or a microwave-safe plate, bowl, or cup.

 Always reheat a few tablespoons at a time.

-A good rule of thumb for most microwaves is to heat your sour cream 15 seconds for each tablespoon the first go around.
+A good rule of thumb for most microwaves is to heat your sour cream for 15 seconds for each tablespoon the first go around.

 Then stir your sour cream and heat in 5-second increments thereafter.

 If you know your microwave is higher-powered and tends to reheat food much quicker than most suggested times, err on the side of caution when microwaving sour cream and do so for less time or lower power.